 It is important to note that the Strategy should not increase how often damaging moderate and major floods occur.
-The Strategy is about delivering small overbank flows, which are less than half the size of the damaging floods that Goulburn residents vividly remember (e.g. 2010, 1993, 1974) (see 'Small overbank flows').
+The Strategy is about delivering overbank flows, which are less than half the size of the damaging floods that Goulburn residents vividly remember (e.g. 2010, 1993, 1974) (see 'Overbank flows').